 Spot whales and see the northern lights on this overnight tour

-Then you’ll stay overnight in a glass-roofed crystal lavvo pod, so you can experience the incredible aurora borealis from the warmth of a comfy bed!
+Then you’ll stay overnight in a comfortable cabin on the yacht, so you can experience the incredible aurora borealis with no light pollution around.

-You’ll also get a short photo workshop, to make sure you get the best pics.
-All meals and travel are included in this tour so you can focus completely on the spectacular views.
+All meals and accommodation are included in this tour so you can focus completely on the spectacular views.

 Look out for whales on this land-based Kvaløya Island wildlife tour